zohnannor/ts-games/README.md

-# Will update readme later
+# Will update readme later.